 This measure uses the same total cost as used in the Cost per Customer calculation above.
 The total cost is divided by the kilometers of line that Festival operates to serve its customers.
-Festival's 2021 rate is \$50,551 per Km of line, a 2.35% decrease over 2020.
-Festival generally experiences minimal growth in its total kilometers of lines due to low annual customer and population growth rate and as a result, the decrease in this measure is mainly driven by total costs.
-Festival continues to seek innovative solutions to help ensure cost/km of line remains competitive and within acceptable limits to our customers.
+Festival's 2022 rate is \$52,180 per Km of line, a 3.22% increase over 2021.

+Festival generally experiences minimal growth in its total kilometers of lines due to low annual customer and population growth rate and, as a result, the increase in this measure is mainly driven by total costs.
+Festival continues to seek innovative solutions to improve value to the customer or to mitigate cost increases where possible.